aaronksaunders/acs_class_examples_1/README.md

 ===
 The purpose of this repo is to provide an application template as a starter to build native, cross-platform, cloud enabled application on the Appcelerator Platform.

-This application demonstrates the following
+###This application demonstrates the following Features
 * Creating Appcelerator Cloud Services Event Objects
 * Creating Appcelerator Cloud Services Custom Objects (Closet and Clothes)
 * Creating Appcelerator Cloud Services Custom Objects with Relationships ( Between Closet and Clothes )
-* Using the Custom Sync Adapter for Appcelerator Cloud Services
+* Using the Appcelerator Titanium Alloy Custom Sync Adapter for Appcelerator Cloud Services
-* Extending the Alloy Model Objects ( Extends the Event Object with method to display formatted time )
+* Extending the Appcelerator Titanium Alloy Model Objects ( Extends the Event Object with method to display formatted time )
-* Integration of a ListView
+* Integration of a Titanium.UI.ListView
-* Alloy Model Data-Binding in a List View
+* Appcelerator Titanium Alloy Model Data-Binding in a List View

-###Features
 * Has a User Object with extended methods for logging in and getting account information.
 * We have also extended the user to provide gelocation functionality